-The design and size of smart pillboxes and pill organizers can also differ for target groups
+The design and size of smart pillboxes and organizers can also differ for target groups.

-Smart pillboxes and pill organizers are recommended for people who are regularly taking a number of meds
+Smart pillboxes and pill organizers are recommended for people who are regularly taking several meds;

-- in case of severe illness or incident
+- In the case of severe illness or incident.

-Smart medicine dispensers are meant for groups of clients and can hold a larger, up to the 1-month, supply of medicines that reduces the frequency of refills.
+Smart medicine dispensers are meant for groups of clients and can hold a larger, up to the 1-month supply of medicines that reduces the frequency of refills.
 They are designed for stationary use and are effective solutions for senior residences, assisted living facilities, and health resorts.
 These machines can be programmed to dispense medicines at a certain time, chime when it’s due time, and request authentication to dispense – PIN or password.
-Smart medicine dispensers can afford various types of connectivity, for example, cellular, to suit the preferences of the facility.
+Smart medicine dispensers can afford various types of connectivity, for example, cellular, to suit the facility’s preferences.